MichaelProjects/depploy/README.md

 depploy generate
 ```
 ### Language not supported?
-You are welcome to submit a pull request to the "dockerfile" branch to add your basic instruction file to depploy.
+You are welcome to submit a pull request to the [dockerfile](https://github.com/MichaelProjects/depploy/tree/dockerfiles) branch to add your basic instruction file to depploy.

 ## Specifying Private Registry:
 Depploy pushes without any configuration to the docker hub,